UBC-MDS/dsci_522_group14/README.md

 ## License

-The Maternal Health Risk Predictor materials are licensed under the MIT License and Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+The Maternal Health Risk Predictor materials are licensed under the Creative Commons Attribution 2.5 Canada License (CC BY 2.5 CA).
 If re-using/re-mixing please provide attribution and link to this webpage.

 ## Attributions